-Nepal's ICT policy calls for the need to harness ICTs in order to become a knowledge-based society and achieve socioeconomic development, poverty reduction and good governance.
-On the one hand, ICTs are seen as enablers that can bring about unique opportunities in sectors such as education, agriculture, tourism, health and trade, and whose application will 'engender economic consolidation, development and strengthening of democratic norms and values, proportional distribution of economic resources and enhancement of public awareness, thereby raising living standards and, eventually, contributing significantly towards poverty reduction' (Government of Nepal 2004).
-On the other hand, it takes on the narrow view of ICTs as growth enhancers and directs efforts at creating an enabling environment by developing IT parks and offering incentives such as tax holidays to foreign investors to promote export of hardware, software and IT-enabled services.
-The policy takes into account development concerns in access to ICT and Internet infrastructure, calling for the need to establish multimedia community telecentres in Village Development Committees.
+Nepal's ICT policy calls for the need to harness ICTs in order to become a knowledge-based society and achieve socio-economic development, poverty reduction and good governance.
+On one hand, ICTs are seen as enablers that can bring about unique opportunities in sectors such as education, agriculture, tourism, health and trade, and whose application will "engender economic consolidation, development and strengthening of democratic norms and values, proportional distribution of economic resources and enhancement of public awareness, thereby raising living standards and eventually contribute significantly towards poverty reduction".
+On the other hand, it takes on the narrow view of ICTs as growth enhancers and directs efforts at creating an enabling environment, developing IT parks and offer incentives such as tax holidays to foreign investors to promote export of hardware, software and IT-enabled services.
+The policy takes into account development concerns in access to ICT and internet infrastructure, calling for the need to establish multimedia community telecentres in Village Development Committees.
 Nepali language content and applications are to be encouraged as are open source standards in software development.
-Special mention is given to women, who are amongst the marginalised groups, and with whom ICTs are to be promoted 'without barriers' to bring about rural sector development.
+Special mention is given to women, who are amongst the marginalised groups, and with whom ICTs are to be promoted "without barriers" to bring about rural sector development.